Authorisation of VTAs under special circumstances

 Situations that are special circumstances

-1. No suitable product in New Zealand
+When there is no suitable product in New Zealand

-2. Research on non-trade name products
+To do research on non-trade name products

 - Research approval in New Zealand [PDF, 91 KB]

-- Product data sheet for research approval [DOC, 501 KB]
+- Product data sheet for research approval [DOC, 528 KB]

-3. Use under an approved operating plan
+To use under an approved operating plan

 Some VTAs may be authorised for use in special circumstances if MPI approves an operating plan (a document that describes the types of activities that you'll be carrying out, and how you'll control them).
 For example, a substance may be needed to manage an exotic organism that has arrived in New Zealand.